velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/comrades.md

 "Well, we'll have to be her *varinar* until a counselor can make that call, won't we?"

 Mirian purses her lips, and turns back to Savren.
-"You said there were other citizens here, *Savren-roshlas?"*
+"You said there were other citizens here, *Savren-ravlas?"*

 "One of the others met us at the depot," Nishvir interjects.